-NE day there came into the city of Capetown a hoy looking for work.
-It must all have seemed strange to Mizeki's cyes, for he had come a long way from the southern part of the country on the east coast belonging to the country on the east coast, belonging to the Portuguese, where live his people, the great Vangwanati.
+NE day there came into the city of Capetown a boy looking for work.
+It must all have seemed strange to Mizeki's eyes, for he had come a long way from the southern part of the country on the east coast, belonging to the Portuguese, where live his people, the great Vangwanati.
 The Vangwanati nation is divided into tribes, and Mizeki belonged to the tribe called Bagagwambe.
 Here he was, a darkbrown skinned boy, come into the big town like many an English boy has come into London, from the days of Dick Whittington onwards, to seek his fortune.
 Mizeki was to find his fortune, but it was not the kind of fortune he had dreamt of in his wild home among the Bagagwambe.
 He began attending Mission services at Capetown, and this led in time to his being baptized and confirmed.